adamcohenhillel/deepAI/README.md

 # deeper
-Express your true self.
+Find and express your true self.

 What:
-Freeing people from the social norms and strings and help them socializing while being thier true self
+Freeing people from the social norms, the strings attached from being human, and help them socialize while being thier true self

 Why:
 We humans, are changing ourselfs depending on the environment we are in, we adjust our "self" depending on the group we are with, this is part of the human expericne and it is great.
 But this part of ourselfs that adjusts got a little twists in the recent years with the modern age, this attribute of the human kind caused us to maintain some other "self" online which now